maxime-cazier/LINMA2710/examples/README.md

 The result is stored in the `emissions.csv`.
 This file is automatically created if it did not exists.
 Otherwise, the new measurement is added as a new row.
 Now, copy this file back to your local computer with `scp` or `sshfs` as detailed [here](..).

+## Profiling with Tracy profiler

+An example for profiling OpenCL with [Tracy](https://github.com/wolfpld/tracy) is available [here](https://github.com/wolfpld/tracy/tree/master/examples/OpenCLVectorAdd).
+We also added [a slightly adapted version in here](OpenCL/tracy) where you also have instructions on how to run in on the cluster.

 ## Profiling with `tau2`

 We detail the use of `tau2` for profiling OpenCL.
 See also [these slides](https://indico.ijs.si/event/1183/sessions/171/attachments/1065/1362/EuroCC_Intro_to_parallel_programming_accelerators_pt-2.pdf).